 Shopping around ensures your policy is independently designed and negotiated giving you better odds for life insurance approval.
+Whether it’s prostate cancer, melanoma, or breast cancer, there are different reates out there for everyone.
 A devastating diagnosis doesn’t absolutely mean you won’t be eligible.
 Having the right tools on your side when pricing out policies allows you the most competitive rates possible.

 3. Consider the Types of Life Insurance

 According to Consumer Reports, “Insurance agents push a wide range of products, but the two major types are permanent and term life insurance.
 Permanent life (which includes whole, variable life and universal policies) is a mix of life insurance and an investment account that pays a benefit when you die or the built-up cash value if you liquidate it before your death.
 Term life is pure insurance protection that provides a death benefit if you die within a set number of years and typically nothing if you live beyond that term.”

 Note that, depending on your circumstances, only one insurance type may be available to you.
 Term life insurance typically offers lower rates; however, whole life insurance is more likely to be approved for those with a cancer diagnosis or those in remission.
 No matter what, expect to pay a higher premium from the start than other policy holders.

 Quick Tip: You might have seen some offers on TV for Colonial Penn or AARP, don’t fall for those policies.
 You can find much cheaper coverage by speaking with an independent life insurance agent or agency.